-A close-up of the surface shows deep groves caused by using an abrasive cleaning disc.
+A close-up of the surface shows deep grooves caused by using an abrasive cleaning disc.

-A close-up of the surface shows deep groves caused by use of a wire wheel.
+A close-up of the surface shows deep grooves caused by use of a wire wheel.

 GM bulletins are intended for use by professional technicians, NOT a "do-it-yourselfer".
 They are written to inform these technicians of conditions that may occur on some vehicles, or to provide information that could assist in the proper service of a vehicle.
-Properly trained technicians have the trained technicians have the properties of the properti equipment, tools, safety instructions, and know-how to do a job properly and safely.
+Properly trained technicians have the equipment, tools, safety instructions, and know-how to do a job properly and safely.
 If a condition is described, DO NOT assume that the bulletin applies to your vehicle, or that your vehicle will have that condition.
-See your GM dealer for information on whether your vehicle may benefit from information.
+See your GM dealer for information on whether your vehicle may benefit from the information.